 An asterisk can replace the ending of a word to search all forms of that word; this is a strategy called truncation.

-The above example will become child, children, childhood, childish, etc. This can be a useful strategy when searching for words that can be written in different forms, like cultural competency/culturally competent.
+The above example will become child, children, childhood, childish, etc. This is a useful strategy when searching for words that can be written in different forms, like cultural competency/culturally competent.

 When clicking on this filter, you will see many words that are possibly related to your search.
 Think of the subject words as main topics or main ideas.
 When you choose one or more of those subject words, it will narrow your search to see those words as a main topic.